greg-raven/Impeachment-Chronicles/_posts/2022-07-26-in-private-cassidy-hutchinson-joked-about-riot-called-j6-committee-phony-praised-trump-before-changing-story.md

 "Same," she wrote back.

-Of being subpoenaed in November, Hutchinson wrote, "we were [f---–] by Bennie Thompson," the titular chair of the committee.
+Of being subpoenaed in November, Hutchinson wrote, "we were [f---] by Bennie Thompson," the titular chair of the committee.
 She joked that he would be sending her to jail, and hoped that another friend would come visit her.
 In a text published by the Daily Caller earlier this month, Hutchinson called the panel's probe "bs."

 In a group chat, a friend shared a tweet from another former White House colleague.